Unboxing LLMs > loading...

 Core Components

-1. Vector storage layer: Efficiently stores high-dimensional vectors
+1. Vector storage layer: The vault designed for these high-dimensional numerical ghosts.

-2. Indexing structures: Enable fast approximate nearest neighbor search
+2. Indexing structures: The clever algorithms enabling fast approximate nearest neighbor search, avoiding brute-force comparisons.

-3. Metadata storage: Associates vectors with their source data and attributes
+3. Metadata storage: The link back to reality, associating vectors with their source data (the document ID, image URL, product SKU) and any filterable attributes.

 Distance Metrics: Measuring Similarity